-“I’m reading this book, The Divided Mind by John Sarno about how you can be this kind, nice guy on the outside, but inside you’re really pissed.
+“I’m reading this book, The Divided Mind by John Sarno about how you can be this kind, nice guy on the outside, but inside you’re really angry.
 You want to be special and loved and dependent and independent all at the same time.
 People around you just aren’t giving you what you need.”

 We both laughed because someone had created such a big term for what is basically, the human condition.
 I’d not read the book, but John said it was about psychogenic illness.

 “Is that like psychosomatic illness?”

 “No. Psychosomatic is like partly in your head.
 Psychogenic says the illness IS ALL in your head.”

 John acted like the book was mildly entertaining, but my interest was piqued because I’ve experienced psychosomatic illness in the past.
 It could be a family mental health issue.
 My mother always claimed Aunt Gertrude was a complete hypochondriac.
 If anyone mentioned a health problem they had, Aunt Gertrude had that same issue or worse.
 Her nerves were shot, her back was torqued, and her female parts were in complete disarray.
 Miraculously, Gertrude lived well into her 70’s.